Ryouh/Feats-Revisited/Feats.md

 ### Tavern Brawler

-Accustomed to rough-and-tumble fighting using whatever weapons happen to be at hand, you gain the following
+Accustomed to rough-and-tumble fighting using whatever weapons happen to be at hand.
-benefits:

 * You are proficient with improvised weapons.
 * Your unarmed strike uses a d4 for damage.